 Remy smiled wryly.
 "Fixed up some of the tools and started makin' up a to do list.
 Went down t' the bar and helped the sheriff t' find a body.
 Looks like I ain't goin' t' be leaving town soon."

 The older woman chuckled.
 "You weren't going to be leaving at any rate.
 Not right now.
-You still look warn.
+You still look worn.
 A few good meals and a few nights of real rest, then you can start talking about leaving."
 She busied herself making coffee.
 Remy settled back at the table with a book that he must have found in her library.
 It was an old leather-bound thing that she'd picked up because of the color.
 "What are you reading?"

 "Three Musketeers.
 Y' speak French?" he asked gesturing to an open page.